Taking notes in university is an important skill that can help you do better in your classes.

 Another powerful strategy is to explain the material to someone else or even to yourself.

-Teaching forces you to process and reframe the information in a way that is understandable, which can greatly enhance your mastery of the subject matter.
+Teaching forces you to think about the information in a new way that makes sense, which can help you understand the subject much better.